hollzzar/hollzzar.github.io/_pages/research.md

 author_profile: true
 ---

-What is the difference between a dialect and a language?
-This question drives my interests in adaptation to syntactic, phonological, and phonetic variation; language, register, and dialect switching; mapping lexicons in contact; and quantifying cross-variety distance.
-To date, my lines of research investigating bidialectalism and bilingualism have developed separately, but future work will integrate these foci.

 ## Variation

-My primary line of research focuses on processing dialectal variation in syntax.
 My Master's thesis, and [subsequent manuscript](https://doi.org/10.1016/j.bandl.2021.104949), investigated the influences of familiarity and (perceptions of) standardness on the comprehension of Southern United States English.
-Standardness drove ERP responses, but familiarity drove acceptability and intelligibility judgments.
-Post-COVID, I plan to bring our mobile EEG system to Southern communities to understand the impacts of immersion and active dialect use on processing.
+Standardness drove ERP responses, while familiarity drove acceptability and intelligibility judgments.
+This summer, I plan to bring our mobile EEG system to Southern communities to understand the impacts of immersion and active dialect use on processing.

 ## Switching

-I am currently working on a language switching project with my adviser, Janet van Hell; Navin Viswanathan (Communication Sciences and Disorders); and Sarah Paterno, a research assistant in the BiLD Lab.
+I am currently working on a language switching project with my adviser, Janet van Hell; Navin Viswanathan (Communication Sciences and Disorders); and Sarah Paterno and Victoria Medina, research assistants in the BiLD Lab.
 We designed a series of online behavioral studies to investigate intra-sentential Spanish-English code-switching detection and comprehension in noise.
-We will also investigate the effects of pre-switch acoustic-phonetic features in a future EEG study.
+We will also investigate the effects of pre-switch acoustic-phonetic features in an EEG study.

 ## Contact